Closing date for applications: March 15, 2024

 - Quality, originality and feasibility of the project;

-- How innovative and ambitious on emerging, or re-emerging, tropical or neglected diseases within the priority research topics of the Scientific Platform Pasteur – USP;
+- How innovative and ambitious within the priority research topics described in 2.

-- The best three to five (3 to 5) ranked proposals will be submitted to the Steering Committee for final selection of a single candidate.
+- The best two to five (2 to 5) ranked proposals will be submitted to the Steering Committee for final selection of a single candidate.
+These candidates will be interviewed at the joint Steering Committee meeting.

 - Both the University of São Paulo and Institut Pasteur members of the Steering Committee will have the opportunity to ask international ad hoc experts for an evaluation of the selected applications and to share their impressions during the decision meeting.